obfusk/srvbak/README.md

   srvbak.bash backups/dumps configuration files (using baktogit [2]),
-  data (incrementally, using cp -l and rsync), and databases (currently mongodb and postgresql).
+  data (incrementally, using cp -l and rsync), and databases (currently postgresql and mongodb).
 It keeps a specified number of older backups, removing obsolete ones.
 Services can be stopped and restarted if needed.
 The cron job runs srvbak, sending a report per email using mailer [3].

   A cron job on another server can regularly copy the backups to e.g. a NAS, using rsync and ssh.

+  NB: when using baktogit, just set it up first, then let srvbak use it.

   See \*.sample for examples.